 After recently embarking on a 12-day journey up California’s coastline, our Pacific Coast Highway road trip itinerary narrows down some of the best routes and cities to stop in.
 Regardless of what kind of traveler you are, California has something for everyone.

-Thousands of travelers both foreign and domestic come to California each year in an effort to experience one of the world’s most epic road trips — California’s Pacific Coast Highway.
-Arguably one of the most beautiful coastlines in the world, this breathtaking highway offers road trippers expansive landscapes and vistas, delicious food, complex and refined fine wine, endless coastal activities and a relaxed Californian vibe.
+Thousands of travelers both foreign and domestic come to California each year in an effort to experience one of the world’s most epic road trips: California’s Pacific Coast Highway.
+Arguably one of the most beautiful coastlines in the world, this breathtaking highway offers road trippers expansive landscapes and vistas, delicious food, complex and refined fine wine, endless coastal activities, and a relaxed Californian vibe.

 But where to start?
-We’ve done our best to detail the most affordable and worth-while methods for navigating the Pacific Coast Highway, in addition to including a wide variety of activities and travel strategies that afford flexibility to you and or your family.
+We’ve done our best to detail the most affordable and worthwhile methods for navigating the Pacific Coast Highway, in addition to including a wide variety of activities and travel strategies that afford flexibility to you and or your family.

-Feel free to substitute activities and timelines to suite your own personal situation.
+Feel free to substitute activities and timelines to suit your own personal situation.
 We opted for roughly 2 nights in each city, but the length of time at each stop is entirely up to you.

 Getting to California’s Pacific Coast Highway